CoBrALab/minc-bpipe-library/README.md

 1. Comment "executor" and "queue" in bpipe.config with ``//``
 2. ``sed -i 's#/opt/quarantine#/project/m/mchakrav/quarantine#g' minc-library.bpipe``
 3. Use ``bpipe-batch.sh /path/to/pipeline.bpipe <list of files>`` to generate a joblist
-4. ``module load minc-toolkit/git ANTs`` #You will need to deal with module dependencies
+4. ``module load minc-toolkit/git ANTs bpipe java`` #You will need to deal with module dependencies
 5. Use ``qbatch joblist 1 48:00:00`` to submit jobs to scinet queing system